 - Easy-to-use at home

 - Improves sexual stimulation for women through strengthened pelvic floor muscles

 - Helps men’s prostate to function

-Pelvic Floor Exercisers are portable EMS (Electrical Muscle Stimulation) units which help to build the pelvic muscle strength whilst educating women how to control their pelvic floor.
-Pelvic Floor Exercisers work by sending gentle stimulation (EMS) to your pelvic floor muscle through a vaginal or anal probe, or via self-adhesive electrode pads using clinically recognised programmes.
+Pelvic floor exercisers are portable EMS (Electrical Muscle Stimulation) units which help to build the pelvic muscle strength whilst educating women how to control their pelvic floor.
+Pelvic floor exercisers work by sending gentle electrical stimulation to your pelvic floor muscle via a vaginal or anal probe or self-adhesive electrode pads using clinically proven programmes.
 The units exercise and tone the pelvic floor muscle helping you to gain control of your bladder naturally.
-For best results, it is recommended to use your Pelvic Floor Exerciser in conjunction with Kegel Exercises for best results.
+For best results, it is recommended to use your pelvic floor exerciser in conjunction with performing Kegel exercises.

 Faecal incontinence can be the result of weakened or poorly functioning anal sphincter muscles or damage to the nerves controlling them.

 Electrical muscle stimulation (EMS) can be used to re-educate the anal sphincter to contract.
 The treatments aim to progress towards graduated active exercises, in order to improve pelvic floor muscles strength and endurance and to regain function.

 How do men use a pelvic floor exerciser?

 The iTouch Sure is a discrete unit with an intra-anal probe.
 The unit uses comfortable muscle stimulation to exercise your pelvic floor muscle to aid recovery from urinary and faecal incontinence.